Prince Harry & Meghan Markle May Break Tradition When It Comes To Archie’s Christening

 Today The Duke and Duchess of Sussex are delighted to share their first public moment as a family.
 They are so incredibly grateful for the warm wishes and support they’ve received from everyone around the world, since welcoming their son two days ago.
 Photo cred: Chris Allerton ©️SussexRoyal

-Traditionally, royal babies are required to wear a lace robe known as the Honiton christening gown for the ceremony, Newsweek reported.
-This dates back to 1841 when Queen Victoria’s daughter, Victoria Adelaide Mary Louisa, was born.
+Traditionally, royal babies are required to wear a lace robe — known as the Honiton christening gown — for the ceremony, Newsweek reported.
+This tradition dates back to 1841, when Queen Victoria’s daughter, Victoria Adelaide Mary Louisa, was born.
 The robe was reportedly inspired by Queen Victoria’s wedding dress.
 Although the original robe is no longer in use, a replica has been worn by royal babies since 2008.

 Archie’s godparents will be involved in the ceremony, although the names of his godparents will not be announced until just a few days beforehand.
 Royal fans have already started placing bets on who Meghan and Harry will choose.
 Popular votes include Victoria and David Beckham, Kate and William, and George and Amal Clooney.
-However, as the Inquisitr previously reported, Clooney recently shut down rumors that he will be selected as godfather.
+However, as The Inquisitr previously reported, Clooney recently shut down rumors that he will be selected as godfather.

 Although the ceremony itself will likely remain private, photos from the christening are traditionally released to the public that same week.
-Kate and William released portraits of George one day after the ceremony, waited four days for Charlotte’s and two days for Louis’.
+Kate and William released portraits of George one day after the ceremony.
+The public waited four days for Charlotte’s pictures, and two days for Louis’ snapshots.